wKoza/ngx-upload/README.md

 export class AppModule {}
 ```

+Remenber: When you are in a sub module, you haven't to call the `forRoot()` method.
+You just have to import `NgxUploadModule`.

 Ngx-upload also proposes to configure the drop zone aspect.
 Then, you can change the css class of your drop zone regarding the drop event:
  - When you drag a file